DOH-HNH0303/contextual-seqs-for-epi/README.md

 # 🧬 Guide to Identifying Relevant Sequences for BigBacter Analysis

 This workflow is designed for use with **BigBacter**, but the scripts can be adapted for other comparative genomics pipelines.
+To use this repository clone it to your local copmute resource and run the following commands within the repository directory.

 ---